justinleetyler/justinleetyler.github.io/catalog.md

 781.64 ISHL-- Islam, Yusuf. -- An Other Cup. -- New York, NY: Atlantic, 2006. -- on 1 external hard drive.

-647.7 JAB -- Jabr, Ferris. -- Why your brain needs more downtime. -- on 1 external hard drive. -- on external hard drive. --  Filename: 3295.txt. -- Also available on the World Wide Web (http://www.scientificamerican.com/article.cfm?id=mental-downtime). -- IN Scientific American [website].-- (Oct.
-15, 2013).
+w647.7 JAB -- Why your brain needs more downtime / Ferris Jabr. -- scientiticamerican.com, 2013. -- [www](http://www.scientificamerican.com/article.cfm?id=mental-downtime).
 > For 92 days he lived at Insight Meditation Society’s Forest Refuge facility...
 He spent most of his time meditating, practicing yoga and walking through fields and along trails in surrounding farmland and woods... -q -- Downtime replenishes the brain’s stores of attention and motivation, encourages productivity and creativity, and is essential to both achieve our highest levels of performance and simply form stable memories in everyday life. -q

-808 JAC -- Jacobs, Alan. -- Google-trained minds can't deal with terrible research databases IU. -- File name: (10160.pdf) -- DBID 10160. -- IN The Atlantic. -- (Feb.
-29, 2012)

 242 JAC -- Jacobs, Donald R. -- Consider Jesus. -- Scottdale, Pa. : Herald Press, c2006. -- 367 p. -- ISBN 0836193474
 > Read 2011-10. -r -- Chapter 1 : A living tradition -p.
 1-18 -o -- The experience of salvation coming from God through Jesus makes him fundamentally interesting. -p.
 4 -q -- 'As baptized persons graced by the Holy Spirit dwelling within us, each of us is called to utter our own personal christological answer by word and deed ; so too the church as a whole, in the idiom of our age.' -p.
 4 -q -- Chapter 2 : The Humanity of Jesus -p.
 19-34 -o -- Human nature -p.
 24 -d -- God -p.
 28 -d -- Chapter 3 : Jesus' Self-Knowledge -p.
 35-48 -o -- 'Jesus will be very different from John, announcing salvation rather than doom.' -p.
 44 -q -- He [Jesus] is a boy with these tremendous questions about God and religious matters. -p.
 43 -q -- Chapter 4 : The History of Jesus -p.
 49- -o -- '? love is heart of the reign of God; not an easy love but a self-giving love on the model of God.
 Such love grounds the law, puts it in correct perspective, and fulfills it.
 Loving this way, Jesus creatres a liberating life-style and shows a wonderful freedom to do good.' -p.
 56 -q -- Chapter 6 : Liberation Christology -p.
 83- -o